 \section{Introduction}

-The direct imaging of exoplanets through 10-m class ground-based telescopes is now a reality of modern astrophysics \citep[e.g.,][]{Bohn_2021,Chauvin_2017_HIP65426,Keppler2018Discovery,Marois_2008_HR8799, Marois_2010_HR8799,Rameau2013Discovery, Wagner_2016_HD131399}.
+The direct imaging of exoplanets through 10-m class ground-based telescopes is now a reality of modern astrophysics \citep[e.g.][]{Bohn_2021,Chauvin_2017_HIP65426,Keppler2018Discovery,Marois_2008_HR8799, Marois_2010_HR8799,Rameau2013Discovery,Wagner_2016_HD131399}.
 Reaching this milestone is the result of significant advances in the field of high-contrast imaging (HCI).
-For instance, extreme adaptive optics (AO) are routinely used during observations to correct image degradation caused by the Earth's atmosphere \citep{snik_2018}.
-In the same way, dedicated HCI instruments, such as Subaru/SCExAO \citep{Lozi2018SCExAO} or VLT/SPHERE \citep{Beuzit2019SPHERE}, make use of state-of-the-art coronagraphs \citep{Soummer2005Lyot,Mawet2009_VORTEX} in order to block out the starlight to mitigate the huge flux ratio (or contrast) between a host star and its companions.
-Despite all these approaches, a high contrast image is still affected by speckle noise, due to residual aberrations that arise in the optical train of the telescope and instrument \citep{Males_2021}.
-Speckles are scattered starlight blobs in the image which can mimic the expected signal of an exoplanet in both shape and contrast.
+For instance, extreme adaptive optics (AO) is routinely used during observations to correct image degradation caused by the Earth's atmosphere \citep{snik_2018}.
+In the same way, dedicated HCI instruments, such as Subaru/SCExAO \citep{Lozi2018SCExAO} or VLT/SPHERE \citep{Beuzit2019SPHERE}, make use of state-of-the-art coronagraphs \citep{Soummer2005Lyot,Mawet2009_VORTEX} in order to block out the starlight and mitigate the huge flux ratio (or contrast) between a host star and its companions.
+Despite all of these approaches, a high-contrast image is still affected by different additive sources of noise, such as photon noise associated with residual stellar light and thermal background emission, speckle noise associated with residual atmospheric turbulence, or residual aberrations that arise in the optical train of the telescope and instrument \citep{Males_2021}.
+Speckles are scattered starlight blobs in the image that can mimic the expected signal of an exoplanet in both shape and contrast.
 Therefore, beyond dedicated instrumental developments, powerful image post-processing algorithms are needed to disentangle true companions from speckles.
-In order to help algorithms to achieve this goal, different observing strategies have been proposed, the most popular being angular differential imaging \citep[\varADI{},][]{Marois2006Angular}.
-An \varADI{} data set consists of a sequence of high contrast images acquired in pupil-stabilized mode, where the instrument derotator tracks the telescope pupil instead of the field, in such a way that the instrument and optics in the telescope stay aligned while the image rotates in time due to the Earth rotation.
-As a result, speckles associated with the telescope and instrument optical train remain mostly fixed in the focal plane while the astrophysical signal rotates around the star as a function of the parallactic angle.
+In order to help algorithms achieve this goal, different observing strategies have been proposed, the most popular being angular differential imaging \citep[\varADI{},][]{Marois2006Angular}.
+An \varADI{} dataset consists of a sequence of high-contrast images acquired in pupil-stabilized mode, where the instrument de-rotator tracks the telescope pupil instead of the field, in such a way that the instrument and optics in the telescope stay aligned while the image rotates in time due to the Earth's rotation.
+As a result, speckles associated with the telescope and instrument optical train remain mostly fixed in the focal plane while the astrophysical signals rotate around the star as a function of the parallactic angle.